 Once you’ve found the car you want, you need to negotiate to get the best deal possible.
 This often requires patience.
 If you’ve done your research, you should know what a reasonable sales price looks like.
 Don’t settle for anything less.
-This may require you leaving the dealership.
+You may have to leave the dealership.

 When you tell the dealership that you’re leaving, they may stop you and tell you they can meet your demand or at least come down on where they were before.
 However, even if they don’t stop you from leaving, it is very common to get a call the next day or so from the dealership asking if there is something they can do to earn your business.

 If they don’t improve the deal when you threaten to leave or actually leave, it is probably a good indication that you are seeking an unreasonable price.
-However, it’s a good idea to go a different dealership and negotiate there, as some dealerships will go lower than others.
-If you’re getting the same rejections at multiple dealerships, it’s probably time to accept that you are going to have to pay more or look for a cheaper car.
+However, it’s a good idea to go to a different dealership and negotiate there, as some dealerships will go lower than others.
+If you’re getting the same rejections at multiple dealerships, it’s probably time to accept that you will have to pay more or look for a cheaper car.

-While many of these tips may seem like common sense, countless people fail to use all or some of the above every day while purchasing a vehicle.
+While many of these tips may seem like common sense, countless people fail to use the above every day while purchasing a vehicle.
 In fact, the dealerships are counting on it.
 So do your homework and keep the money in your pocket, rather than the dealership’s!